Reasons to visit the Vatican – why you cannot pass it by on a visit to Rome

 The tomb of St Peter, one of the Catholic Church’s founding fathers, is to be located inside the Basilica, and the artwork here is out of this world.
 Delight in beautiful frescos and uncover the Vatican Grottoes where the tombs of almost one hundred past popes are to be found.

 The pièce de résistance?
 The view from the Michelangelo’s dome at the top, which spills over the impressive St Peter’s Square to the city of Rome.
+Definitely one of the main reasons to visit the Vatican.

 The Vatican Museums